thma/thma.github.io/posts/2022-08-01-dependency-validation-of-clean-architecture.md

 >
 > [Uncle Bob](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)

-At one point for example I noticed that a piece of code in the InterfaceAdapters package references a module in the ExternalInterfaces package.
+At one point for example I noticed that a piece of code in the InterfaceAdapters package referenced a module in the ExternalInterfaces package.

 This mishap was easy to fix, but I thought about ways to visualize module dependencies and to automatically verify that all dependencies comply to the **dependency rule**.

-In this post I'm writing about my findings.
+In this post I'll share my findings.

 ## Visualizing Module dependencies with graphmod